The Power of Love (Jennifer Rush song): Music video

-The accompanying music video of "The Power of Love" was directed by German director Michael Leckebusch.
+The accompanying music video for "The Power of Love" was directed by German director Michael Leckebusch.
 It was filmed in New York City.
-As the video begins, we see the city in the early morning hours.
-Some villainous types are walking around an empty office, looking for something.
-They are being discovered by Rush's man, who obviously works at nights.
-Then the focus switches to Rush who is seen leaving Madison Square Garden.
-She starts singing and at home, she opens the door to her bedroom and finds her man lying asleep.
-When the chorus starts, Rush is standing in a freight elevator that is moving upwards.
-There are glimpses of the villainous men pushing her man to do things for them.
-Some scenes show Rush wearing black sunglasses, standing on the dock by the sea, while she watches the guys meeting on a pier to plot something.
-They are also hitting her man on the street by car.
-Apparently Rush is trying to help him out of the hands of these villains.
-Towards the end, she walks alone through the city in the evening hours, singing.
-At home, she once again opens the bedroom door, checking that her man is lying there asleep and then she shuts the door.
-As of January 2025, the video had generated more than 161 million views on YouTube.
+The video opens with early‑morning scenes of the city, followed by a group of men searching an empty office.
+They are discovered by Rush's partner, who appears to work night shifts.
+The narrative then shifts to Rush leaving Madison Square Garden before she begins singing.
+At home, she opens the bedroom door to find her partner asleep.
+When the chorus begins, Rush is shown in a freight elevator moving upward.
+Additional scenes depict the men coercing her partner, while other shots show Rush wearing black sunglasses on a dock, watching the group meet on a pier.
+They are later seen hitting her partner with a car, suggesting that Rush is trying to protect him from their influence.
+Near the end, she walks alone through the city at dusk, singing.
+The video concludes with her returning home and checking once more that her partner is asleep before closing the door.
+As of January 2025, the video had accumulated more than 161 million views on YouTube.